bmi203-2023/minimal-viable-package/README.md

 $ mkdir workflows
 ```

-**2. Create a yet another markup language (YAML) file and specify the commands to run whenever your code is pushed to the repository (i.e, unit tests, RTD, etc.).**
+**2. Create YML file and specify the commands to run whenever your code is pushed to the repository (i.e, unit tests, RTD, etc.).**

 ```bash
 $ cd minimal-viable-project/.github/workflows